Information for veterinarians

 • MUTANT/MUTANT dogs are significantly more likely to bleed after surgery than Normal/Normal dogs.

-• MUTANT/Normal dogs have an increased risk for postoperative bleeding than Normal/Normal dogs, but many can have major surgery without bleeding problems.
+• MUTANT/Normal dogs have a slightly higher risk for postoperative bleeding than Normal/Normal dogs.

 DEPOHGENgenotype guided prevention/treatment

-• MUTANT/MUTANT Prophylactic administration of tranexamic acid or aminocaproic acid or should be considered for dogs with this genotype.
-Give either IV or orally at a dosage of 20 mg/kg beginning 3 – 6 hours prior to the procedure on the day of surgery and then three times daily for five days.
+• MUTANT/MUTANT Prophylactic administration of tranexamic acid* or aminocaproic acid is recommended before surgery in dogs with this genotype.
+Give either IV or orally at a dosage of 20 mg/kg starting 1 hour (IV) or 2 – 4 hours (orally) prior to the surgical procedure, and then orally three times daily for five days.
+For IV administration, dilute drug 1:3 with saline, and administer over 20 minutes to avoid vomiting.
+Diarrhea is occasionally observed with continued antifibrinolytic treatment, which responds to dose reduction or discontinuation.

-• MUTANT/Normal Closely monitor patients with this genotype after surgery for signs of unexpected or excessive bleeding.
-Tranexamic acid or aminocaproic acid should be available and administered as needed.
+• MUTANT/Normal Prophylactic treatment with antifibrinolytics is not indicated.
+Patients with this genotype should be monitored for signs of unexpected or excessive bleeding, especially during the first 24-48 hours after major surgery.
+Tranexamic acid or aminocaproic acid (20 mg/kg orally every 8 hours) should be given as needed.
 If initiated, treatment for 5 days is recommended.

 • Normal/Normal Antifibrinolytic treatment is not indicated.